EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Multi-domain-environments.md

 1. At the prompt **The target server will be configured as a domain controller and restarted when this operation is complete.**, enter **y**.

-1. Exit the remote PowerShell session
+1. Exit the remote PowerShell session.

     ````powershell
     Exit-PSSession